French art: Rococo and Neoclassicism

+In the later part of the reign of Louis XV, sculptors began to give greater attention to the faces and give way to the principles of neoclassicism.
+The leaders of this new style were Jean-Antoine Houdon, noted for his busts of celebrated authors and statesmen and his bronzes with clean lines, combining the elongation of the body reminiscent of Mannerism with the colder rigor of Neoclassicism (like in his allegory of Winter), Augustin Pajou and Pierre Julien.

-The latter half of the eighteenth century continued to see French preeminence in Europe, particularly through the arts and sciences, and the speaking the French language was expected for members of the European courts.
+The latter half of the eighteenth century continued to see French preeminence in Europe, particularly through the arts and sciences, and speaking the French language was expected for members of the European courts.
 The French academic system continued to produce artists, but some, such as Jean-Honoré Fragonard and Jean-Baptiste-Siméon Chardin, explored new and increasingly impressionist styles of painting with thick brushwork.
 Although the hierarchy of genres continued to be respected officially, genre painting, landscape, portrait, and still life were extremely fashionable.
 Chardin and Jean-Baptiste Oudry were hailed for their still lifes although this was officially considered the lowest of all genres in the hierarchy of painting subjects.

 One also finds in this period a Pre-romanticist aspect.
-Hubert Robert's images of ruins, inspired by Italian capriccio paintings, are typical in this respect as well as the image of storms and moonlight marines by Claude Joseph Vernet.
-So too the change from the rational and geometrical French garden of André Le Nôtre to the English garden, which emphasized artificially wild and irrational nature.
-One also finds in some of these gardens—curious ruins of temples—called "follies".
+Hubert Robert's images of ruins, inspired by Italian capriccio paintings, are typical in this respect as well as the image of storms and moonlight marines by Claude Joseph Vernet and the allegorical nudes of Pierre-Paul Prud'hon, who adopted a vaporous touch inspired by Leonardo da Vinci and Correggio, testifying to the emergence of a romantic sensibility in opposition to the rigor of the neoclassical line.
+So too the change from the rational and geometrical French garden of André Le Nôtre to the English garden, which emphasized artificially wild and irrational nature, like in the garden made by Richard Mique for Marie-Antoinette on the grounds of the Petit Trianon, in Versailles, which includes an artificial lake, hill and grotto.
+One also finds in some of these gardens—curious ruins of temples—called "follies", like the neo-antique Temple de l'Amour, also in the Petit Trianon's gardens.